 If you’re concerned about your dog’s vision or want to learn more about their eye health, our veterinary diagnostics service can provide comprehensive eye examinations and tests to ensure your furry friend’s eyes are in good condition.

 What does all of this mean for how your dog actually sees the world?
 Fido’s eyes are best at picking up yellows and blues.
 Since your dog’s eyes take these colors in together, they see the world mostly in dark and light yellows, grayish yellow shades, and grayish browns, in addition to dark and light blue shades.
-This might explain why your pup likes yellow tennis balls so much—the ball probably shows up quite vibrantly against what your dog perceives as a dull background of green grass.
+These facts about Fido’s eyes might explain why your pup loves yellow tennis balls—the vibrant yellow likely stands out vividly against the otherwise muted, dull-looking green grass.

 Understanding your dog’s vision is just one part of maintaining their eye health.
 For more information on how to keep your furry friend’s eyes in top condition, check out our article on Caring For Your Dog’s Eyes.